 Heat the vegetable oil in a large skillet over medium heat.
 Add the pork cubes and cook until browned on all sides, stirring and turning frequently.

 While the pork is cooking, peel and chop the onion.
 Remove the seeds from the bell pepper and jalapeño.
 Chop the bell pepper and mince the jalapeño.

 Place the pork in a 5- to 6-quart slow cooker and add the chopped vegetables and minced garlic.

 Add the tomatoes, beans, tomato sauce, and salsa, along with the chili powder and cayenne pepper.

 Cover and cook on low for 8 to 10 hours.

 Taste and adjust the seasonings with salt and pepper as needed.

 What Are Chili Beans?

 Chili beans are canned beans in a mild or spicy chili sauce.
 They're usually made with red beans or pinto beans.
-Substitute with a can of small red beans, pinto beans, or pinto beans with jalapeno peppers.
+You can substitute with a can of small red beans, pinto beans, or pinto beans with jalapeño peppers.

 - Sneak a shredded carrot into the chili for those picky eaters.
 Not only do the carrots add nutrients but they add natural sweetness, too.